 Route 9G – Modern Guest Cottage Conversion

-Originally a five-car garage, the guest cottage involved the adaptive reuse of an existing structure.
-Seeking to keep a low budget while maintaining the overall quality and feel of the main house, the decision was made to create a funky loft-like space that referenced but was a clear departure from the design of the main house.
+Originally a five-car garage, the guest cottage resulted from the adaptive reuse of an existing structure.
+Seeking to keep a low budget while maintaining the overall quality and modern vibe of the main house, the decision was made to create a “Frankenhouse”, a funky loft-like space made of salvaged parts.
+To save money, original 1970s windows from the main house were reused here.
+The oxblood Italian designer kitchen was a showroom display model purchased online for about a third of its original cost.
+The gray exterior siding was leftover ipe oridecking material applied on the face of the cottage so as to tie materiality of the guest cottage back to the main house.

-Huge original windows salvaged from the main house were reused here.
-The striking Italian designer kitchen was a used display model purchased on Ebay and bought for about a third of its original cost.
-The floors are unadorned polished concrete and the window sills, stair risers and a built-in wood rack are thick plates of powder-coated steel.
-The loft-like plan was inspired by the building’s 10-foot ceilings and reinforced by conceiving the bathroom, hallway and closets as built-in features that do not touch the ceiling – leaving the ceiling expanse vast and uninterrupted.
+The loft-like plan integrated the building’s 10-foot ceilings, polished concrete floors and powder-coated sheet-metal window sills.
+This look was reinforced by conceiving the bathroom, hallway and closets as built-in features that do not touch the ceiling – thus leaving the ceiling plane vast and uninterrupted.
 In a small but significant design flourish, the kitchen, bathroom and hallway share a single LED lighting grid that unifies the ceiling plane as it spans different rooms.

-The cottage is made comfortable with radiant heat in the floors, a high efficiency wood stove by Morso and central air conditioning.
+The cottage was made comfortable by radiant heat in the floors, a high-efficiency wood stove by Morso and central air conditioning.